thirdweb-dev/typescript-sdk/etc/sdk.api.md

     events: ContractEvents<DropERC1155>;
     // (undocumented)
     history: DropErc1155History;
-    // Warning: (ae-incompatible-release-tags) The symbol "interceptor" is marked as @public, but its signature references "TransactionInterceptor" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "interceptor" is marked as @public, but its signature references "ContractInterceptor" which is marked as @internal
     //
     // (undocumented)
-    interceptor: TransactionInterceptor<DropERC1155>;
+    interceptor: ContractInterceptor<DropERC1155>;
     // (undocumented)
     metadata: ContractMetadata<DropERC1155, typeof EditionDrop.schema>;
     // (undocumented)